benb116/Gone-Phishing/Readme.md

         <string>1</string>
 (this prevents a dock icon from appearing and also makes it impossible to force quit the app)
 6. Add the file "icon.icns" to the resources folder of "App.app"
-7. Save Updater.applescript as an application named "Updater.app"
+7. Save Updater.applescript as an application named "Updater.app" - **This MUST be named "Updater.app" for the script to work**
 8. Repeat step 5 and 6 for "Updater.app"
 9. Copy Updater.app to the resources folder "App.app"